vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 })
 ```

 This is necessary to ensure nested loaders are aware of their _parent loader_.
 This could probably be linted with an eslint plugin.
+It is similar to the problem `<script setup>` had before introducing the automatic `withAsyncContext()`.
+The same feature could be introduced but will also have a performance cost.

 ## Cache and loader reuse